asoni3/IllumioProject/README.md

 **Approach: Merging IP Address Ranges and Port Ranges** (Better Space & Time Complexity)

 Considering there would be large number of rules, we can merge in following fashion:
-1. Inbound
+Inbound TCP (listIP, ListPort), Inbound UDP (listIP, ListPort), Outbound TCP (listIP, ListPort), Outbound UDP(ListIP, ListPort)

-  a.
-TCP
+For Ex:
   List - Containing all ports/ranges of ports
   List - Containing all ips/ranges of ips